Existence of quasi-stationary distributions for spectrally positive L\'evy processes on the half-line: Abstract

 \section{Abstract}

-For spectrally positive L\'evy processes killed on exiting the half-line, we characterize the existence of a quasi-stationary distribution by the exponential integrability of the exit time, the Laplace exponent and the non-negativity of scale functions.
-We also show if there is a quasi-stationary distribution, there are necessarily infinitely many ones and identify the set of quasi-stationary distributions.
+For spectrally positive L\'evy processes killed on exiting the half-line, existence of a quasi-stationary distribution is characterized by the exponential integrability of the exit time, the Laplace exponent and the non-negativity of the scale functions.
+It is proven that if there is a quasi-stationary distribution, there are necessarily infinitely many ones and the set of quasi-stationary distributions is characterized.
+A sufficient condition for the minimal quasi-stationary distribution to be the Yaglom limit is given.